ReevesLab/CytoDRAV/README.md

 # CytoDRAV
 Dimensionality Reduction and Visualization for Flow Cytometry

+## Web Demo
+ * A demo version of this branch can be found [on my website](https://kroll.bio/CytoDRAVBeta)
+## New Features
+ * Color plot by density of points.
+    - Sometimes it's useful to visually see where the high density regions of a tSNE plot are.
+This plotting option shows you this in a familiar blue to red scale for increasing density.
+## Other updates
+ * I've been working on cleaning up the code in the following ways:
+    - `CytoDRAV::launch_application()` now defaults to launching your default browser.
+You can pass `launch.browser=F` if you want to start it but not open a browser.
+A local link in the form `Listening on http://127.0.0.1:XXXX` will display.
+This is the link to the CytoDRAV page.
+    - Renaming variables to more accurately convey what data they hold
+    - Converting all variables and functions to snake_case.
+I am beginning to refresh my python knowledge and that is the accepted style there so I will continue it here.
+    - Commenting all code blocks.
+No more chunks of code without a small descriptor on what that chunk does.
 ## Installation
 If you are on a linux system please skip to step 2.
 Tested on R-3.4.4 on Mac OS, R-3.6.0 on Linux Mint 18 and Windows 10.
 On Windows 10 it appears all features work EXCEPT the bulk export of plots.
 I will be working on that.